"To advance through research, education and symposia, an increased public awareness of the Cape Fear region's unique history."

 on this while others strike triangles and jawbones to which a band of dancers keep time.
 For a month previous they are composing songs."

-imitate the Christmas traditions in their own manner, and an opportunity
+would imitate the Christmas traditions in their own manner,

 Though usually viewed as a black custom, historians note that the processions was not limited to blacks, as many white youths would